THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 So why rent a car in the first place?
 The Cabot Trail is a loop around the coast of Cape Breton Island.
 Hypothetically we could travel via our boat, but there aren’t many popular cruising grounds in the trail, and in fact, there aren’t many marinas and definitely no protected anchorages.
 Our cruising guides have very little to say about many of the areas along the Cabot Trail.

 In addition, this is a beautiful scenic area, and David and I have never been camping together.
 As we sorted through our worldly possessions prior to moving aboard, we found we had three tents – three! – so we sold two and kept one, along with the rest of the items needed for basic camping.
 The Cabot Trail would give us an opportunity to test our gear out.

-We got a late start Tuesday, so we headed straight on the Cabot Trail to the first camp to check in.
-We were staying at the Chéticamp Campground in the Highlands National Park, which is just north of the entrance to the park in the south west side.
-The campsite was a drive in, with about 100 spaces.
+We got a late start on Tuesday, so we headed straight on the Cabot Trail to the first camp to check-in.
+We were staying at the Chéticamp Campground in the Highlands National Park, which is just north of the entrance to the park in the southwest side.
+The campsite was a drive-in, with about 100 spaces.